Institutional Authorization & Consumer Protection

 • Staff reviews the submitted documentation in three review stages:

 • Initial - Ensuring the completeness of the application.
-If the application is incomplete or additional information is requested, staff will contact the institution.
+If the application is incomplete or additional information is requested, staff will contact the individual or institution.
 Staff may establish a deadline to submit additional materials.
 Failure to meet this established deadline may result in a late fee and/or deferral to the next regularly scheduled Commission meeting.

 • Compliance - Ensuring compliance with applicable Statues and Regulations.